IMAT1912/IMAT1912/lab_03/lab_03.md

     index, new_value = args.split(maxsplit=1)
 ValueError: not enough values to unpack (expected 2, got 1)
 ```

+This is not acceptable for our users, we never want them to see this technical stuff.

 In this lab, we will study the error messages and learn how to handle them.
 But first, we presented some other challenges at the end of the last session.